-One of the main things people ask before they go freelance is how to work out their freelance rates.
+Freelance Rates are hard to figure out.
+One of the main things people ask before they go freelance is how to work out their freelance consultant rate.

 There are several strategies you can take to find an hourly rate, day rate or project rate that your clients are happy with and enables you to make a comfortable income.

 There’s a few things you can do to get a good idea of what to charge as your rate before you start to take on freelance projects:

 - Get comfortable talking about your rate: There’ll be situations where you’ll have to negotiate with a client on your fee.
 You have to get comfortable at discussing this with them and not be afraid to push back on a price to get your true worth from a project.
 Negotiating with clients on your rate takes confidence, but once you’ve done it a few times you’ll be more comfortable having that discussion with them.

 - Ask other freelance consultants what they charge: You’re probably nervous about sharing how much you get paid with other freelancers.
 What if you’re charging too much?
 Too little?
 What if others copy or undercut your rate?
 Sharing what you make with other freelancers can have a huge impact on your rate.
 If you’re new to freelancing and try to set your rate without knowing what other similar freelancers have set theirs at, you will probably price at a low rate to play it safe.
 This pushes rates down and means that you won’t earn as much as you potentially should.

 - Ask an HR professional what the going rates are: I’m luck enough to have a friend in Soraya, who is a freelance HR consultant at Love HR.
 She gives great advice on what others are charging for similar projects, so I can always ask her when I’m not sure what I should set my rate at.
 Don’t be afraid to ask any friendly HR contacts you have, or get out there and make a friendly HR contact if you don’t have one already.